 The helm, which began to be seen on the battlefield as early as the 13th century on its earliest forms proved to be a winning design to be used almost for the next three centuries.
-A simple to manufacture piece whose elongated use proves it was useful even for cavalry protection.
-Worn commonly over a chainmail coif or skull cap was usually built with 4 pieces riveted among them and with flat top.
+A simple to manufacture piece whose time tested use proves it was useful even for cavalry protection.
+Worn commonly over a chainmail coif or skull cap, the Great Helm was usually built with 4 pieces riveted along the seams and with flat top.
 It has a fierce-looking fixed visor that enhanced the already intimidating look of a charging knight.

 No posts found